afonse03/afonse03/README.md

 ### Hi there, I'm Amanda Fonseca 👋

-🔭 I’m currently working on capstone projects to button up my journey with Codeup.
+🔭 I’m currently working on a capstone project to button up my journey with Codeup.

 👀 I’m interested in website design, graphic design, photography, and videography.